Awesome Music: The Land Before Time

 The Land Before Time II: The Great Valley AdventureThese songs are written by The Roaches.

-- "One of Us Now" is incredibly heartwarming, and has a fast-paced, catchy play-ground sing-along style to it.
-It's a song of acceptance and companionship, where the gang accepts baby Chomper into their little 'family'.
+- "One of Us Now" is fast-paced and catchy, sung as the gang accepts baby Chomper into their little 'family'.

 The Land Before Time III: The Time of the Great GivingHere, Michelle Brourman and Amanda Mcbroom make their first contribution.